Skip to main content

 What’s Covered:

 There are nine HBCUs in Texas, representing just under 10% of all the nation’s HBCUs.
 Texas trails behind just Alabama (16), Georgia (12), and North Carolina (12), the states with the most HBCUs.
+If you’re interested in attending an HBCU in Texas, keep reading to learn more about these important institutions.

 The 9 HBCUs in Texas

-1. Prairie View A&M University (PVAMU)
+1. Prairie View A&M University | PVAMU

 Location: Prairie View, TX

-2. Texas Southern University (TSU)
+2. Texas Southern University | TSU

 Location: Houston, TX

-While TSU is proud of their academics and athletics (they play in the Division I Southwestern Athletic Conference), the school’s band, Ocean of Soul, steals the spotlight—most notably, Ocean of Soul performed during the halftime show of Super Bowl XXXVIII.
+While TSU is proud of its academics and athletics (they play in the Division I Southwestern Athletic Conference), the school’s band, Ocean of Soul, steals the spotlight—most notably, Ocean of Soul performed during the halftime show of Super Bowl XXXVIII.

-3. Huston-Tillotson University (HT)
+3. Huston-Tillotson University | HT

 Location: Austin, TX